DataBiosphere/terra-docker/terra-base-jupyter/README.md

 This repo contains the terra-base-jupyter image that is compatible with the jupyter notebook service in [Terra]("https://app.terra.bio/") called Leonardo.
-The goal is to provide a lean, GPU-enabled base image that can be use for both Terra-suported, and custom image builds.
+The goal is to provide a lean GPU-enabled base image that can be use for both Terra-suported and custom image builds.

 The goal is to provide the user with a base conda environment where they can install any package they need, while keeping the jupyter server itself in an isolated virtual environment